NolanEYeee/Thoughtful-Voice/README.md

    - Open Chrome and navigate to `chrome://extensions/`
    - Enable **Developer mode** (toggle in top-right corner)
    - Click **Load unpacked**
-   - Select the `AI-Voice-Droper` folder
+   - Select the `Thoughtful-Voice` folder
    - The extension icon should appear in your toolbar!

 ---